This article is part of the “Debt Payoff Series,” which comprises of 3 articles. Read part 1 and part 3 for more information.

 Revolvers carry average debt of about $7,000, according to NerdWallet.
 That gets expensive very fast, particularly because the average credit card interest rate hit an all-time high at the end of 2018, at 17.07%, – and is expected to go higher as the Federal Reserve plans to raise rates again in 2019.

 A person paying the minimum on an average balance at that average rate would pay $1,029 in interest during the first year (author’s calculations using Bankrate’s tool)!
-So paying off that debt will really pay off in the long-run.
+So asking yourself how to pay off your credit card debt will really pay off in the long-run.

 With that said, it’s easier said than done.
 We’re here to help.
-There are different ways to pay off credit card debt – ones we may consider excellent, good, or risky.
+There are different options if you are wondering how to pay off credit card debt – ones we may consider excellent, good, or risky.
 We’re going to break them down for you and hopefully get you moved from being a revolver to a transactor in 2019.

 EXCELLENT – EXTRA INCOME